 One of the main benefits offered by planers is their labour-saving capability since these tools have a high-power motor and let you process a lot of raw materials in no time.
 Another advantage is the safety of operation, as the probability of injury when operating this tool is quite low.
 Last but definitely not least is the quality of surface which you can obtain through planning.
 With a planer, all of your boards will have extremely accurate dimensions and a fine finish, making themselves suitable for laying floors, making furniture or interiors, and many other things.

 Such tools have the following principle of operation: a workpiece is fed along with a horizontal table on rollers and a rotating cutter head with knives whittles the workpiece to shape it into a board.

 On the note of wordworking tools, you may also be interested in taking a look at our selection of the best circular saws.

 What Features to Compare

-Before buying such valuable assistant as planer, you should learn about its functionality and clarify the most important features.
+Before opting for such a valuable workshop assistant as a planer, you should learn about its functionality and clarify the most important features.

-There are several Types of planing tools and they are designed to perform different types of wood processing:
+There are several types of planing tools designed to perform different types of wood processing:

 - Surface planer (jointer).
-This type of planer performs a primary machining of a workpiece.
-To obtain a fine and even plank surface and edges, you have to process a workpiece in such a way as to get a plain (reference) face, along which the whole surface is going to be dubbed or joined with another piece of lumber.
+This type of planer is used for primary machining of a workpiece.
+To obtain a fine and even plank or board surface and edges, you will have to process a workpiece in such a way as to get a plain (reference) face, along which the whole surface is going to be dubbed or joined with another piece of lumber.
 Making an even face is an intended purpose of a surface planer.

 - Thickness planer (thicknesser).
 This planer type serves for cutting pieces of wood of the required thickness.
 The wood is pulled in from one end of the planer (infeed) and passes the cutter, led by the rollers.
 This results in cutting this piece of wood to the desired thickness with perfectly parallel upper and lower faces.